What is LGNA?

 When and where are LGNA meetings held?

-LGNA meetings are held on the third Tuesday of odd calendar months (January, March, May, etc.).
-Locations vary.
+LGNA events are held 3-4 times per year – usually in the Spring & Fall.
+Locations and dates vary.
 Stay tuned to this site for news on upcoming meetings.

 If I submit news, how long will it take to be put on the website?